angloeastern/devops-challenge/README.md

    - Run unit tests.
    - Build and package the application.
    - Deploy the application to the Azure App Service.
+   - If you prefer, placeholder or minimal tests are acceptable.
+Focus on demonstrating CI/CD integration.

 ### Monitoring
 3. **Implement Basic Monitoring**:
    - Use Azure Monitor to set up alerts for CPU usage and HTTP error rates.
    - Ensure logs are collected using Azure Log Analytics, keeping within the 5 GB free tier limit.
+   - Ensure the application exposes a health check endpoint (e.g., /healthz).

 ### Security
 4. **Secure the Setup**:
-   - Use Azure Key Vault to securely manage and access database credentials.
+   - Use Azure Key Vault to manage sensitive values (e.g., DB connection strings).
+   - Reference Key Vault values securely in your deployment (e.g., via GitHub Actions secrets or App Service bindings).
    - Set up SSL/TLS for the web application using the free App Service Managed Certificate.

 ### Scalability